corda/corda/docs/source/cryptoservice-configuration.rst

 By default, the private keys that belong to the node CA and legal identity are stored in a key store file in the node's certificates directory.
 Users may wish to instead store this key in a hardware security module (HSM) or similar.
 For this purpose, Corda Enterprise supports HSMs by `Utimaco <https://hsm.utimaco.com>`_, `Gemalto <https://www.gemalto.com>`_, and `Azure KeyVault <https://azure.microsoft.com/en-gb/services/key-vault>`_.

-Note that only the private and public key of the legal identity are stored this way.
+Note that only the private and public key of node CA and the legal identity are stored this way.
 The certificate chain is still stored in a file-based key store.

 .. contents::